bravedu01/bravedu01.github.io/_pages/team.md

 ### 🧑‍🔬 Join Us

-We are always looking for motivated postdocs, graduate students, and research staff!
+We are recruiting Associate Research Fellows, Postdoctoral Fellows, PhD students, and Master's students to join our lab.
+Applicants with a background in immunology, biochemistry, or cell biology are particularly welcome.
+Experience in bioinformatics analysis will be considered a strong advantage.Please send your CV, a brief description of your research interests, and the contact information for three references to:
-Please send your CV and a brief description of your research interests to
+📬 duyongfnp@163.com or duyongfnp@szu.edu.cn

-📬 duyongfnp@gmail.com
+Candidates applying for the Associate Research Fellow position are expected to have at least one publication in a CAS Q1 journal.